Breaking and Entering

 What is the Difference between Breaking and Entering and Burglary?

-B&E is often associated with a burglary offense.
+B&E is often associated with a burglary offense, but they are not the same under Massachusetts law.
 The difference is that breaking and entering is the act of entering a building, and burglary is the act of stealing something, usually from a home or car.

 CHAPTER 266.
 CRIMES AGAINST PROPERTY

-Section 16 – Breaking and entering at night
+Section 16 – Breaking and entering at night, (elements):

 Section 17 – Entering without breaking at night; breaking and entering in day time; weapons; punishment